Home Blog Crypto Bithumb Listing Cost 2026

 KuCoin$150K – $200KCommunity‑driven altcoins and mid‑caps

-MEXC$40K – $80KNew and mid‑cap tokens seeking fast access to liquidity
+MEXC$50K – $100KNew and mid‑cap tokens seeking fast access to liquidity

 Timeline and Practical Tips

-– Week 6–8: Technical validation and liquidity setup.
+– Week 6–8: technical validation, liquidity planning and market making setup.

 Acceleration tips: KR‑localized docs, verified usage data, and rapid answers to reviewer requests.